 Several projects in the reasonable range of alternatives evaluated in this RP/EA include activities that would be wholly or partially implemented in Canada (Common Tern Nesting Colony Restoration in the Great Lakes Region, Seabird Bycatch Reduction in Northeast U.S. and Atlantic Canada Fisheries (preferred), Northern Gannet Nesting Colony Restoration in Eastern Canada (preferred), Common Tern Nesting Colony Restoration in Manitoba (preferred)).
-The Common Tern Nesting Colony Restoration in the Great Lakes Region (non-preferred) and Seabird Bycatch Reduction in Northeast U.S. and Atlantic Canada Fisheries (preferred) alternatives are evaluated in Section 4.4 since these projects also occur within the U.S. The Northern Gannet Nesting Colony Restoration in Eastern Canada (preferred) and Common Tern Nesting Colony Restoration in Manitoba (preferred) alternatives are evaluated in Section 4.4 since these projects also occur within the U.S. The Northern Gannet Nesting Colony Restoration in Eastern Canada (preferred) and Common Tern Nesting Colony Restoration in Manitoba (preferred) alternatives are evaluated below.
+The Common Tern Nesting Colony Restoration in the Great Lakes Region (non-preferred) and Seabird Bycatch Reduction in Northeast U.S. and Atlantic Canada Fisheries (preferred) alternatives are evaluated in Section 4.4 since these projects also occur within the U.S. The Northern Gannet Nesting Colony Restoration in Eastern Canada (preferred) and Common Tern Nesting Colony Restoration in Manitoba (preferred) alternatives are evaluated below.
 Where project activities would be conducted outside the U.S., project activities have been developed in coordination with project partners who will participate in project implementation.
-Implementing Trustees and project partners would coordinate as needed with Canadian federal and provincial agencies to ensure compliance with all relevant laws, regulations, and requirements.
-Compliance would be completed prior to project implementation.
+Implementing Trustees and project partners will coordinate as needed with Canadian federal and provincial agencies to ensure compliance with all relevant laws, regulations, and requirements.
+Compliance will be completed prior to project implementation.